bloomfire/styleguides/js/README.md

 ## Naming Conventions

   - Avoid single letter names.
 Be descriptive with your naming.
-The only exception with the interation number argument `i` in loops.
+The only exception is with the interation number argument `i` in loops.

     ```javascript
     // bad